Anti-lock braking systems (ABS) have been with us for longer than you might think.

 Maximum braking effort, such as that required in an emergency stop, is developed at the point at which the wheel has just started to lock up and skid.

 Knowing this, it is a relatively simple matter to use an anti-lock braking sensor on each wheel to detect the moment a wheel starts to stop moving, or lock: at this point the retardation is now much lower than it was and the car cannot be steered.
 The driver is now effectively a passenger and has no control over the car whatsoever.

 However, if the brake pressure – which is being applied through a hydraulic fluid that is pumped throughout the system as a result of the driver pressing on the brake pedal – is momentarily released, the brakes are freed and the car’s wheels and tyres can revolve again.

-This intervention happens hundreds of times a second.
-By releasing and reapplying the brakes, the car’s ABS prevents it going into a brake-induced skid, enabling the driver to continue to steer.
+This intervention from the anti lock brake system happens hundreds of times a second.
+By releasing and reapplying the brakes, the car’s anti-lock braking system prevents it going into a brake-induced skid, enabling the driver to continue to steer.